sunnyRavindra/Botcat/organizer/4-Docker.md

 12. docker container inspect mynewcontainer
 13. docker container stats
 14. docker container run -it --name enakonda nginx bash
-15. [ ] dicker container start -ai enakonda(This command keeps the docker container running until you have been exited from the bash shell)
+15. docker container start -ai enakonda(This command keeps the docker container running until you have been exited from the bash shell)
 16. docker container exec -it enakonda bash(This command keeps the docker container running) docker container port enakonda
 17. docker container inspect --format '{{ .NetworkSettings.IPAddress}}' enakonda.
-18. docker container run -d --name enakonda --network-alias search elasticsearch:2 19.
+18. docker container run -d --name enakonda --network-alias search elasticsearch:2
-# Docker Network
-1. docker network ls
+19. docker network ls
-2. docker network inspect bridge
+20. docker network inspect bridge
-3. docker network create myNetwork
+21. docker network create myNetwork
-4. docker network connect network container
+22. docker network connect network container
-5. docker network disconnect network container
+23. docker network disconnect network container
+24. Images are just the binaries and the Kernal is provided by the OS itself
+25. docker image history
+26. docker image tag oldimage new/imagename
+27. docker image push
+28. docker login
+29. docker logout

-# DNS
+## DNS
 1. The docker containers talks to each other on the basis of DNS name(Docker container name) because the IP address from the container may be removed and can be dynamic at times(only apples to the new Virtual network)
 2. So the default Bridge network does not have the same DNS functionality in it.(so you will have to add it manually by --link)

-# Images
-1. Images are just the binaries and the Kernal is provided by the OS itself
-2. docker image history
-3. docker image tag oldimage new/imagename
-4. docker image push
-5. docker login
-6. docker logout

-# Docker compose
+## Docker compose

-** DevContainers
 1. Install DevContainers CLI
 2. Install vscode and Docker over the internet , and make sure both of them are up and running.
 3. install the "Remote Development" and "Dev Containers" extension for VS Code